Keoabetswe/codeSTACKr/README.md

-### Hi there, I'm Keo 👋
+## Hi there, I'm Keo 👋

-## I'm a Software Developer Graduate
+- I'm a software developer graduate
 - Currently furthering my studies
-- And learning JavaScript
+- Learning JavaScript
+- Volunteer student mentor at <a href="https://coderdojo.com/">CoderDojo</a>

 ### Languages and Tools: